wille/review-app-operator/README.md

 > [!IMPORTANT]
 >
 > - The `forwarder.ingress.host` field must be a a wildcard hostname as only one Ingress is used to route traffic to the forwarder.
-You need to use this hostname suffix in `hostTemplates` in your `ReviewApp`
+You need to use this hostname suffix in `hostTemplates` in your `ReviewAppConfig`
 > - The `webhook.ingress.host` is the host used for the [Review App Action](https://github.com/wille/review-app-action) webhook

 ## Install with Helm